 Energy Use & Climate Change

-EMC’s Global Logistics Operations generated approximately 157,207 MT CO2e in 2011.
-This number is estimated using the GHG emissions reports from our logistics partners directly relating to EMC freight movement.
-We collected emissions reports that represented 89% of our 2011 logistics spend, and projected our total emissions based on this percentage of reporting.
-These emissions include inbound and outbound, interplant, and customer service logistics relating directly to EMC freight movement.
-We encourage partners to report based on their own fleets’ emissions factors to more accurately gauge performance.
-We also set standards to quantify the environmental impact of sustainable logistics projects that will help us both measure our progress and identify projects with the highest potential to reduce GHG emissions.
+EMC’s Global Logistics Operations generated approximately 167,362 MT CO2e in 2012.
+This number is estimated using the GHG emissions reports from our logistics partners and covers inbound, outbound, interplant, and customer service transportation and logistics.
+In 2012, we collected emissions reports from carriers representing 75 percent of our logistics spend, and extrapolated total emissions based on the reports we received.
+We also set standards to quantify the environmental impact of logistics proj¬ects which helps measure progress and identify projects with the highest potential to reduce GHG emissions.

-Our objective is to position EMC Logistics to succeed in shaping a low carbon future by continually integrating sustainability practices into strategy development and every day operations, and by collaborating with logistics partners to achieve reductions.
-We will continue to report our progress, launch projects to make incremental improvements, and aspire for big changes to significantly reduce our impact worldwide.
+Our objective is to advance EMC’s initiatives to promote a low-carbon future by continually integrating sustainability practices into strategy development and everyday operations, and by collaborating with logistics partners to achieve emissions reductions.
+We will continue to make incremental improvements, report our progress, and aspire to the big changes that will significantly lighten our environmental impact worldwide.